 Students are strongly encouraged to get vaccinated for COVID-19 to help us maintain a safe and comfortable environment for our School.
 Students who choose not to get vaccinated may be limited in the range of clinical experiences in which they can participate, and as a result their clinical training will be extended.

 For admission to the 2024 Doctor of Audiology (AUD) degree program the School of Communication Sciences and Disorders, students are required to submit an application to the Communication Sciences and Disorders Centralized Application Service (CSDCAS).

 Admission to the Doctor of Audiology program occurs only once per calendar year.
 Students

 must have a bachelor's degree conferred by Spring to be considered for admission for

 All application materials should be received and verified by February 1, 2024 for the Fall 2024 admissions class.

 We encourage students with backgrounds other than Communication Disorders to apply.
-Electives are available during the program which will allow you to make up required undergraduate courses in Communication Sciences and Disorders including 3 semester hours each of language development and language disorders.
+Courses are available during the program which will allow you to make up required undergraduate courses in Communication Sciences and Disorders including 3 semester hours each of language development and language disorders.

-Our AuD program assumes that students have basic coursework in the biological, physical, mathematical, and social/behavioral sciences by the time of graduation.
+Our AuD program assumes that students have basic coursework in the biological, physical, mathematical (statistics is preferred), and social/behavioral sciences by the time of graduation.
 These courses should be completed at the undergraduate level and reflect preparation for graduate study in audiology.
 In the CSDCAS portal, this coursework is listed as "prerequisites" so that we can track what undergraduate coursework you have, but these courses are not required for admission.
 You are encouraged to complete this coursework prior to your first semester of graduate school, but they don't have to be completed until you graduate.